AlonBS/Ray_Tracer/README.md

 	reflection <color_v3> - The amount of light that will be reflected from this surface. refraction <color_v3> - The amout of light that will be refracted from this surface. refIndex <color_f> - The index of refraction.
-(See https://en.wikipedia.org/wiki/Refractive_index for common indecies)
+(See https://en.wikipedia.org/wiki/Refractive_index for common indecies) clearProps - Removes all previous defined properties.
+(Sets everything to 0, except ambient which is set to 0.2;